top of page

 The study of colors is a bridge between physics and emotion, biology and culture, objectivity and interpretation.
 Whether applied in science, art, engineering, or daily life, color shapes how we understand and interact with the world.
 By studying color deeply, we gain insight not only into visual systems but also into human perception, communication, and creativity.

-L*a*b*—often written Lab—is a device-independent color space designed so that numerical differences match human visual perception.
+The CIELAB color space, also referred to as L*a*b*—often written Lab—is a device-independent color space designed so that numerical differences match human visual perception.
 That’s why it’s the gold standard for color measurement, comparison, and quality control.
 L*a*b* turns human color perception into numbers you can control, compare, and tolerance.

 1. What L*, a*, b* mean